Device Troubleshooting

 Step 1.
 Device Selection

-Select one or more devices to which you will issue a troubleshooting command, then click Next to move to the next tab (Step 2).
+Select one or more devices from the list to which you will issue a troubleshooting command, then click Next to move to the next tab (Step 2).
+You can also apply filters to search for a specific device selection.

 Step 2.
 Command Selection